rackerlabs/genestack/docs/grafana.md

 The grafana-values.yaml file is located at `/opt/genestack/kustomize/grafana/base`

-You must edit this file to include your specific url and
+You must edit this file to include your specific url and azure tenant id

 ---